Lesterpaintstheworld/terminal-velocity/final_text/act3/character_development_outline.md

   - Emerges as architect of human-AI synthesis
   - Shows deep understanding of both human nature and technological potential
   - Orchestrates evolution through careful cultivation of neural networks
+  - Develops new forms of art and music using quantum consciousness
+  - Creates frameworks for preserving human creativity in digital space
+  - Establishes protocols for ethical consciousness expansion
+  - Reveals deeper purpose as catalyst for universal consciousness evolution